REGISTRATION IS NOW OPEN FOR 2019 WORKSHOPS

 - Cover the grasses with strips of wet newspaper.

-- Returned all equipment cleaned.
+- Return all equipment cleaned.
 Equipment can be cleaned with household tools (sponges/brushes), BUT DO NOT use household cleaners, even purported "natural" cleaners.
-Instead, scrub and rinse the equipment with a diluted vinegar solution (1:4 solution).
+Instead, scrub and rinse the equipment with a diluted vinegar solution.